knabben/blog/content/2023/0630/_index.md

-This simplification in conjuntion with `Waypoint` Layer 7 made possible to decouple both capabilities allowing a more robust and straightfoward and faster implementation of a reverse proxy for sidecar removal, it is called ztunnel, and that's the proxy, that offer a basic authorization layer 4 based on SPIFFEID node identification and encryption across services on a very transparent way.
+This simplification in conjuntion with `Waypoint` Layer 7 made possible to decouple both capabilities allowing a more robust and straightfoward and faster implementation of a reverse proxy for sidecar removal, it is called ztunnel, and that's the proxy, that offer a basic authorization layer 4 based on SPIFFE ID peer/service identification and encryption transparently.

 After setting the ambient label in the default and listing the workloads: